renkun-ken/rlist/README.md

 ### Filtering

-If we want to know the names of those whose age is no less than 25, we can call `list.filter` to filter the list.
+Filter members whose age is no less than 25 by calling `list.filter`.

 ```r